Matthew Good: Something Like a Storm, Moving Walls, Abuse allegations (2017–2024)

 In October 2023, Good stopped playing guitar due to ulnar neuropathy.
 Because of that, Good has also stopped performing solo acoustic shows.
 All of his performances since October 2023 have been with a band, with one of his guitarists taking over his former guitar duties.

 Zero Hours (2025–present)

-In 2025, Good announced his new EP, Zero Hours.
+Good released a new EP, Zero Hours, on October 3, 2025.

 Also in 2025, Good cancelled his tour dates in the United States due to Donald Trump's presidency.
 The main reason was Canada cancelling the digital services tax.
 Good said this was done to "appease" Trump.
 Good also said he was worried that his visa could be rejected or he could be stopped at the border if he said negative things about Trump.

-Good released Zero Hours on October 3, 2025.

 Writing and political activism

 Apart from his music career, Good has also been a writer and blogger.
 From late 1997 through the end of 2000, Good published a series of monthly "manifestos" on the band's website.
 Many of those were later compiled and released in his debut book At Last There Is Nothing Left To Say, published in 2001 by Insomniac Press (ISBN 1-894663-08-X).

 In a 2001 interview, Good said regarding his writing: "It comes from the need inside of me to make fun of people.
 And my need to make fun of myself.

 I like writing things that are both intelligent and subversive.
 There's so much for me to write about – society has become so absolutely ridiculous."

 In 2008, Good created a new website entitled Dear San Diego, on which he wrote fictional journal entries.
 The website no longer exists, though some of the text is still available on some fan sites.

 Throughout his life, Good has displayed a passion for politics and history which is reflected in his music.
 He has commented that he would have become a history teacher had he not found success as a musician.
 For many years, he blogged on his website about political issues, including US foreign policy and human rights.
 Currently, his website no longer features a blog.

 Good has been heavily involved with Amnesty International, bringing Amnesty representatives on the road with him during his 2004 tour and offering a limited-edition soccer jersey on his website with proceeds going to Amnesty.
 In 2004, his song "Annabelle" was exclusively released on the Amnesty International Canada website.